-The results from the first set of experiments clearly indicate that the adage "the more the better" does not always apply to sensor selection for activity recognition.
-In fact, in these experiments not only were a large number of sensors not needed, but in many cases the algorithms performed better with a smaller number of sensors covering larger spaces.
+The results from the first set of experiments clearly indicate that the adage 'the more the better' does not always apply to sensor selection for activity recognition.
+In fact, in these experiments not only were a large number of sensors not needed but also in many cases, the algorithms performed better with a smaller number of sensors covering larger spaces.

 We next consider the question of whether the results of these experiments are specific for a particular type of modeling and recognition algorithm.
-In order to determine whether the results are generalizable to multiple learning algorithms, we run the activity recognition algorithm on these smart environment databases for three learning algorithms: the original hidden Markov model, a naïve Bayes classifier, and a linear-chain conditional random field classifier.
-In each case we test the performance of the algorithm using 3-fold cross validation and apply it to the database using the original set of sensors and using the final set of sensors as indicate by the sensor selection and clustering algorithms.
-If the results of these algorithms are generalizable then the accuracy of each of the algorithms will not degrade when they are applied to the smaller set of sensors.
+In order to determine whether the results are generalizable to multiple learning algorithms, we run the activity recognition algorithm on these smart environment databases for three learning algorithms: the original HMM, a naive Bayes classifier, and a linear-chain conditional random field classifier.
+In each case, we test the performance of the algorithm using threefold cross-validation, and apply it to the database using the original set of sensors and using the final set of sensors as indicated by the sensor selection and clustering algorithms.
+If the results of these algorithms are generalizable, then the accuracy of each of the algorithms will not degrade when they are applied to the smaller set of sensors.